jonathansp/jquery-serializeFields/README.md

 grunt build
 ```
-The minified file will be build into /dist folder
+The minified output file will be built into ./dist folder.
-More tasks can be found in Gruntfile

 ## Release

+* 0.1.0 Updated npm.
 * 0.0.5 Updated old dependencies.
 * 0.0.4 Added support to radio and select inputs.
 * 0.0.3 Added support to ignore fields and checkbox fix.